amit08255/js-dependency-injector/README.md

 }
 ```

-> Notice: We access the dependency trough a function.
+> Notice: We access the dependency through a function.
 > The dependency is not assigned directly to the property/constant.
 > If we want direct access we can use `container.get()` but we should avoid
 > using `get()` inside of classes because we then loose the lazy dependency